Jury Panel SAFFM 2026

 Binita Mehta

-Binita Mehta is Professor of French Emerita at Manhattanville College where she taught courses in French language, literature, and film.
-She is passionate about cinema, especially French-language cinema.
-She has also written articles and given talks on films by South Asian diasporic filmmakers.
-From 2012-2016, she was a co-panelist at post-screening Q&As of French language short films at the Avon Theater in Stamford.
+Binita Mehta is Professor of French Emerita at Manhattanville College where she taught courses in French language, literature, and film for twenty years.
+She is currently Upper School French teacher at the Oakwood Friends School in Poughkeepsie, New York.
+Binita is passionate about cinema, especially French-language cinema.
+She has also written articles and given talks on films by French and South Asian diasporic filmmakers.
+From 2012-2016, she was a co-panelist at post-screening Q&As of French-language short films at the Avon Theater in Stamford.
 CT.
-Since 2021, she has been a moderator and guest panelist at post-screening discussions of the film festival Francophone Short Films in Harlem.
-She will moderate the post-screening discussion at the 2024 Francophone Short Films in Harlem at the Maysles Documentary Center on April 19, the Lycée Français de New York on May 1, and will be a guest panelist at the festival’s post-screening Q&A at the Maison Française-Columbia University on Tuesday, April 23.
+Since 2021, she has been a moderator and guest panelist at post-screening discussions of the film festival, Francophone Short Films in Harlem at the Maysles Documentary Center in Harlem, New York.

 Ghazala Amin